 Hazardous chemicals must be appropriately stored to ensure the safety of students, faculty and staff at the University.
 Most hazardous chemicals fall into one or more of the following categories:

 Several chemicals are incompatible with each other.
-Please click here for a table of specific incompatible chemical combinations.
+Please view the table of specific incompatible chemical combinations.

 Organic acids, such as acetic and formic acids should not be stored with inorganic acids such as hydrochloric and nitric acids.
 Organic acids may react violently with inorganic acids potentially resulting in dangerous fumes and fires.
 If it is necessary to store them in cabinets that also contain inorganic acids, they will need to be separated by using spill trays or buckets to prevent mixing.